trevorlee1999/quantum-light/README.md

-# Quantum light
-To store the necessary Python code being used for the quantum light project
+For the code being used for the optical quantum memory project